mia-platform/documentation/docs/runtime_suite/crud-service.md

 If instead of ```$set``` you use ```$setOnInsert``` values are set only if the document don't exist.

 With upsert-one you can also manipulate a single document in the same instance when you insert or update it.
 This is really useful when you want to update the document and set a value at the same time.
 It follows the details.

+**note**: CRUD performs two steps with upsert-one, first search for the document and second update it or insert a new one.
+Be aware that the operation is not atomic.

 ##### Unset an item value